 Schools And Education Groups

 Amersham Museum runs a rich and engaging programme of activities for school and youth groups.
 This includes taught sessions in the museum and in schools, a range of loan boxes which can be borrowed, and include object information sheets and suggested activities and a Young Curators group for 14-18 year olds.
 In 2020 we were delighted to be awarded a Sandford Award for heritage education.

 Youth groups, including Girlguiding and Scout units, are welcome to visit the museum, or to arrange bespoke sessions to complete badges including Local Knowledge for Cubs, or Explore Skills Builders for Brownies.
-Contact our Learning Officer to discuss your needs ( [email protected]) or Book your school or group visit here
+Contact us to discuss your needs ( [email protected]) or Book your school or group visit here

 Our handling boxes cover a range of themes including Victorian Amersham and the arrival of the railway, traditional toys, WWI and WWII.
 They include original objects, which can be handled, documents, maps and photographs, with detailed information about the contents.
 The boxes are all Covid secure.
 Make a booking